kiwipower/react-offline-test/README.md

 You are free to use any libraries that you want (via `npm`) and you can choose how you wish to display the data.
 Some suggestions are:

 * Huge numbers
-* Icons with numbers
+* Tiled icons and numbers
-* A pie chart (or perhaps something more creative)
+* A chart of some kind
 * Relative sized colour bands in a giant unicorn's rainbow puke

-But please remember that we are looking for clean, readable, well-factored solutions, not the fanciest charting library you can find.
-Do not assume that a more complicated solution is better.

 ## Getting started